General Dynamics Corporation (GD)

 Turnover ratios

-General Dynamics Corp.'s activity ratios provide insights into the efficiency of the company's operations in managing inventory, receivables, payables, and working capital turnover.
+General Dynamics Corporation's activity ratios reflect its efficiency in managing inventory, receivables, payables, and working capital.

 Average number of days